marcopxt/NES-UFLA/README.md

 ---
 ## 1. Introduction

-This is an repository created to aidded the short course in R programming offered to **Nucleo de estudos em Silvicultura - UFLA**
+This is an repository created to aidded the short course in R programming offered to **Núcleo de estudos em Silvicultura - UFLA**

 ---
 ## 2. Summary